gleniox/monsters-rolodex/README.md

 # monsters-rolodex App
-This ReactJS app displays monster profiles.
+This ReactJS app displays monster profiles, allowing you to filter them.

 # App setup
 Run a single command 'npm install' to get this app installed.